nansari/docker/README.md

 # docker
-How to build a simple web containe, test it and push it on hub.docker.com
+How to build a simple web container, test it and push it on hub.docker.com

 ## install
-Install docker package on Linux and Docker Desktop on Windos
+Install docker package on Linux and Docker Desktop on Windows

 ## Build a web a container
 Let's get a centos latest official container, install Apache httpd inside, crease a web server index.html to show some text in blue color.